lparry/travel-blog/source/_drafts/poi-love-camp.markdown

 One morning some of us made a visit to the local chocolate maker in the village.
-It was run by a lady named Tao, who showed us how they made their chocolate, grinding the cocoa beans in a juicer with some cocoa butter, then put in another thing that rolled the chocolate over for 3 days to get it silky smooth.
+It was run by a lady named Tao, who showed us how they made their chocolate, grinding the cocoa beans in a juicer with some cocoa butter, then put in a conching machine that rolled the chocolate over for 3 days to get it silky smooth.
 We then got to take a batch from 3 days ago and make our own blocks of chocolate with our own choice of added flavourings.
 I made mine with crushed coffee beans, chilli flakes and sea salt.
 It turned out really tasty and didn't last long after I started eating it.

 <a href="http://www.flickr.com/photos/lucasthenomad/14370570903/in/set-72157645015360162" title="Columns from the side by Lucas the nomad, on Flickr"><img src="http://farm6.staticflickr.com/5034/14370570903_bd55d44b7c_c.jpg" width="800" height="450" alt="Columns from the side"></a>